SWIM SCHEDULE CHANGE: Glen Helen & Yucaipa complexes transitioned back to weekends only through Labor Day weekend. See pool calendar.

 Regional Parks is excited to announce the completion of the new equestrian facilities at Mojave Narrows Regional Park with a ribbon-cutting ceremony on Thursday, April 30, at 11 a.m.
 Free park admission will be offered for visitors from 10 a.m. to 6:30 p.m. to join the celebration and tour the new barn, corrals and arena area.
 Light refreshments will be available on a first-come, first-served basis.

-The project upgrades include a prefabricated equestrian with horse stalls and storage room for tack and feed, water and electrical conduits, corrals, spectator seating, lighting and Public Announcement (PA) system in the arena area, as well as new water troughs and hitching posts.
+The project upgrades include a prefabricated equestrian with horse stalls and storage room for tack and feed, water and electrical conduits, corrals, spectator seating, lighting and Public Address (PA) system in the arena area, as well as new water troughs and hitching posts.
 Funded by the American Rescue Plan Act (ARPA), the project broke ground in January 2025, at a cost of approximately $1.6 million.

 Regional Parks Director Beahta Davis says the new equestrian facility supports the department’s mission to invest in and preserve cultural and historical park resources.